-How to get from Nagoya to the Suzuka Circuit (how to get to Nagoya)
+How to get from Nagoya to the Suzuka Circuit

 By JR and Ise Tetsudo

-The one way journey from Nagoya Station to Suzuka Circuit Ino Station takes 60-90 minutes, costs 1060 yen and requires one transfer of trains at Suzuka Station (if you ride a Toba bound rapid train from Nagoya) or Yokkaichi Station (if you ride a Kameyama or Yokkaichi bound local train from Nagoya).
+The closest railway station to the race circuit is Suzuka Circuit Ino Station, a 20 minute walk from the circuit.
+Outside of the grand prix weekend, the one way journey from Nagoya to Suzuka Circuit Ino Station takes 60-90 minutes, costs 1070 yen and requires one transfer of trains at Suzuka Station (if you ride a Toba-bound rapid train from Nagoya) or Yokkaichi Station (if you ride a Kameyama or Yokkaichi-bound local train from Nagoya).

-By Kintetsu Railways
+By Kintetsu Railway

-How to get from Osaka to the Suzuka Circuit (how to get to Osaka)
+How to get from Osaka to the Suzuka Circuit

-By Kintetsu Railways
+By Kintetsu Railway

-The train journey from Osaka-Namba to Shiroko Station can also be done by slower express trains, in which case the one way fare is only 1800 yen, but the trip takes about 2.5 hours and usually requires two transfers along the way.
+The train journey from Osaka-Namba to Shiroko Station can also be done by slower express trains, in which case the one way fare is only 2170 yen, but the trip takes about 2.5 hours and usually requires two transfers along the way.